Learn the Science Behind the Art of Winemaking

 - Grape and must processing (including juice and must treatment and additions)

-- The biology of lactic acid bacteria and the management of the malolactic fermentation
+- The management of the malolactic fermentation

 The curriculum of this course is closely based on the curriculum of VEN 124 Wine Production, the classroom-based course offered by the Department of Viticulture and Enology, UC Davis.
 You will receive the same lecture material as students in VEN 124 with the addition of online case studies augmented by student reports.
 The class is limited in size to 40 students to ensure student/instructor interaction.